lukaVarga/OptimusIMG/README.md

 `ProgressiveLoad` is not configurable.

 To ensure `ProgressiveLoad` works properly, you will have to:
-- generate progressive images using `npx prepare-progressive-images` (see details in buildtime section)
+- generate progressive images using `npx prepare-progressive-images` (see details in buildtime section) or generate your own versions of low resolution images and provide a high-resolution image URL as `data-optimus-high-res-src` image data property
 - if you are using the OptimusIMG `LazyLoad` function
     - change `data-optimus-lazy-src` from eg. `/images/foobar.jpeg` to the (generated with `npx prepare-progressive-images`) progressive image version path `/images/foobar-OptimusIMG-progressive.jpeg`, OptimusIMG will then handle the progressive load functionality under the hood automatically both for single images and carousels which are lazily loaded